sudoyashi/da_cabby/docs/_posts/2022-03-03-bikecarbvacleaks.markdown

 One last check before putting fluids back in, with the intake, exhaust, and head installed, we can re-test with smoke for any leaks.
 Reconnect the smoke system and pressurize the intake.
 If the smoke is coming out of the throttle body, then well done.
 If not, welcome to the club.
 Again, vacuum leaks are simple but not easy.
 See if the vacuum leak is coming from elsewhere.

-Add in your distilled water, lightly pour some oil in the head to replace any lubricants lost.
-Spin the engine once more and confirm timing.
+Add in your distilled water, and lightly pour some oil into the head to replace any lubricants lost.
+Spin the engine once more and confirm the timing.
 If everything is connected, prime the oil pump by removing the terminal 15 ignition coil wire.
-This will take away spark and allowing only the starter to work the engine.
-This will prime the fuel bows and oil lines.
+This will take away the spark and allow only the starter to work the engine.
+This will prime the fuel bowls and oil lines.
 As well as cycling some water through the cooling system.
 If all is satisfactory, reconnect the wire, and hold your breath.

-Turn the car on and if all went to plan, the car should start up with no issues and no hissing.

 <hr>